thephez/docs-core/docs/api/remote-procedure-call-quick-reference.md

 * [CombineRawTransaction](../api/remote-procedure-calls-raw-transactions.md#combinerawtransaction): combine multiple partially signed transactions into one transaction. _New in Dash Core 0.15.0_
 * [ConvertToPSBT](../api/remote-procedure-calls-raw-transactions.md#converttopsbt): converts a network serialized transaction to a PSBT. _New in Dash Core 18.0.0_
 * [CreatePSBT](../api/remote-procedure-calls-raw-transactions.md#createpsbt): creates a transaction in the Partially Signed Transaction (PST) format. _New in Dash Core 18.0.0_
+* [GetAssetUnlockStatuses](../api/remote-procedure-calls-raw-transactions.md#getassetunlockstatuses): returns the status of the provided Asset Unlock indexes at the tip of the chain or at a particular block height if specified. **New in Dash Core 20.1.0**
 * [CreateRawTransaction](../api/remote-procedure-calls-raw-transactions.md#createrawtransaction): creates an unsigned serialized transaction that spends a previous output to a new output with a P2PKH or P2SH address.
 The transaction is not stored in the wallet or transmitted to the network. _Updated in Dash Core 0.17.0_
 * [DecodePSBT](../api/remote-procedure-calls-raw-transactions.md#decodepsbt): returns a JSON object representing the serialized, base64-encoded partially signed Dash transaction. _New in Dash Core 18.0.0_
 * [DecodeRawTransaction](../api/remote-procedure-calls-raw-transactions.md#decoderawtransaction): decodes a serialized transaction hex string into a JSON object describing the transaction. _Updated in Dash Core 0.13.0_